 These changes may effectively increase the non-Juanicipio administrative and exploration costs of the Company conducting business in Mexico by 16% in 2017 and beyond.
-The changes are not expected to have any impact on Minera Juanicipio and its ability to recover VAT paid, given the expectation it will be in production by 2019.
+The changes are not expected to have any impact on Minera Juanicipio and its ability to recover VAT paid, given the expectation it will be developed and brought into production.